 Perth, a western coastal city of Australia is rather similar to Kota Kinabalu where I reside.
-While Perth faces the great Indian Ocean, KK faces the South China Sea, a contentious ocean, a large part which is claimed by China as its territory but ruled otherwise by the the Permanent Court of Arbitration based in the Hague recently.
+While Perth faces the great Indian Ocean, KK faces the South China Sea.
+South China Sea is now a contentious ocean, a large part which is claimed by China as its territory but ruled otherwise by the Permanent Court of Arbitration based in the Hague recently.

 In our recent trip to Perth, we decided to visit some of the WA western towns to see first hand the sunset scenery.
 We were indeed not disappointed and Western Australia does offer spectacular sunset views.
-Even Perth this time around experiences unusual cold winter, we braved ourselves to enjoy the beautiful scenery until the sun finally disappeared in the horizon.
+This time, Perth experiences unusual cold winter.
+We braved ourselves to enjoy the beautiful scenery until the sun finally disappeared in the horizon.

 Our first stop was Rockingham, a town just 46 Km south of Perth city.
 We took the train to Rockingham and by the time we got off from the bus which dropped us at the sea side from the train station, we barely had 15 minutes left to enjoy the twilight and the fast disappearing sun.
 The beauty of the sunset coastline in Rockingham was amplified by the silhouette of people, trees and man-made structures.